opensupports/opensupports/README.md

 ##### Production Task

-Just as there is the `gulp dev` task for development, there is also a `gulp prod` task for putting your project into a production-ready state.
+Just as there is the `gulp dev` task for development, there is also a `gulp prod` task for putting the project into a production-ready state.
 This will run each of the tasks, while also adding the image minification task discussed above.
-There is also an empty `gulp deploy` task that is included when running the production task.
-This deploy task can be fleshed out to automatically push your production-ready site to your hosting setup.

-**Reminder:** When running the production task, gulp will not fire up the express server and serve your index.html.
-This task is designed to be run before the `deploy` step that may copy the files from `/build` to a production web server.
+**Reminder:** Notice there is `index.html` and `index.php`.
+The firstone searches the backend server where `config.js` say it, the second one uses `/api` to find the server.
+If you want to run OpenSupports in a single server, then use `index.php`.

 #### Frontend Unit Testing
 1. Do the steps described before